Laser-assisted spin-polarized transport in graphene tunnel junctions: Theoretical model

 By introducing a unitary transformation

 we redefine the Hamiltonian of the system in the rotating reference as

 where and

-In the calculation of Eq.(\ref{finham}), we have assumed (as in Refs. \cite{mvfprl2007,svsprb2008,xzprb2010}) that the most important contributions stem from an almost one dimensional electron motion $(k_x\gg k_y)$ in the interaction with the radiation field.
+In the calculation of equation (\ref{finham}), we have assumed (as in Refs. \cite{mvfprl2007,svsprb2008,xzprb2010}) that the most important contributions stem from an almost one dimensional electron motion $(k_x\gg k_y)$ in the interaction with the radiation field.